 4 credits Religion

 4 credits English

 4 credits Mathematics

 3 credits Science (Biology I & II required)

 3 credits Social Studies (Western Civ.
-I & II, U.S. History I & II,

-and American Government are all required)
+I & II, U.S. History I & II, and American Government are all required)

-2 credits World Language (French, Latin, or Spanish)

-1.5 credits Arts, Business and Technology (Classes of '25, '26, '27)
+2 credits World Language (French, Latin, or Spanish) 1.5 credits Arts, Business and Technology (Classes of '26, '27)

 1 credit Arts.
-Business and Technology (Class of 2028)

-0.5 credit Digital Literacy and Citizenship
+Business and Technology (Classes of '28, '29) 0.5 credit Digital Literacy and Citizenship

-0.5 credit Introduction to Programming
+0.5 credit Digital Literacy and Citizenship 0.5 credit Introduction to Programming

-0.5 credit Personal Finance (Required for Class of 2028)
+0.5 credit Personal Finance (Required for Classes of '28,'29)

-0.5 credit Physical Education/Fitness/Dance

-0.5 credit Introduction to Human Biology and Health
+1 credit Physical Education/Fitness/Dance 0.5 credit Introduction to Human Biology and Health

 60 hours - minimum Community Service

-\This graduation requirement can be satisfied with CAD I A or Web Design and Programming I.

-\\In place of a traditional Physical Education/Fitness/Dance class, students may choose to play and successfully complete the season on two St. Paul Catholic High School sports teams in any one school year for a half credit towards their Physical Education requirement for graduation.
+In place of a traditional Physical Education/Fitness/Dance class, students may choose to play and successfully complete the season on two St. Paul Catholic High School sports teams in any one school year for a half credit towards their Physical Education requirement for graduation.
 The maximum credit allowable in any one school year is 0.5, not to exceed 1 total credit towards graduation.
 Any student choosing to avail themselves of this option must have their Physical Education graduation requirements completed by the end of their junior year.
 Students must maintain a minimum of 7 credits during the school day.
 Students may also elect to take Musical Theater Dance I and Musical Theater Dance II for a 0.5 credit each in order to fulfill their Physical Education requirement for graduation.